razaghimahdi/Shopping-By-KMP/README.md

 Our goal is to create a high-quality, multiplatform shopping application that demonstrates the power and flexibility of Jetpack Compose.

 Please stay tuned for updates and feel free to contribute to the project by submitting pull requests or opening issues.
-Together, we can create a great shopping application that meets the needs of users across multiple platforms.
+Together, we can create a great shopping application that meets the needs of users across multiple platforms.-->

 ## Challenges Faced 👨‍💻
 During the development of this project,